Structure and Curriculum

 A2: Domain-specific Software Systems Science [0-18 ECTS]

-This module group comprises 0-18 ECTS of optional advanced-level modules from applied fields of computer science related to Software Systems Science such as energy efficient systems, smart environments, human-computer interaction, cognitive systems, computing in the cultural sciences and social networks.
+This module group comprises 0-18 ECTS of optional advanced-level modules from applied fields of computer science related to Software Systems Science such as IT-management, energy efficient systems, smart environments, human-computer interaction, cognitive systems, computing in the cultural sciences and social networks.